 Your PCP or other Provider will ask us for Prior Authorization when you need a service or need to get care from a Provider that requires prior approval.
-For these requests, we'll decide whether the service is Medically Necessary and whether we have a qualified In-network Provider who can give you the service instead.
-If we don't have an In-network Provider who is able to treat your health condition, we'll authorize an Out-of-network Provider for you to see.
-For the most up-to-date listing of all our In-network Providers, go to tuftshealthplan.com and use the Find a Doctor, Hospital or Pharmacy tool.
+For these requests, we decide whether the service is Medically Necessary and whether we have a qualified In-network Provider who can give you the service instead.
+If we don't have an In-network Provider who is able to treat your health condition, we authorize an Out-of-network Provider for you to see.
+For the most up-to-date listing of all our In-network Providers, go to tuftshealthplan.com and use the Find a Provider tool.